rajesh4b8/golang-learn-003/README.md

 - Variables can only be declared once in the scope
 - `:=` is used to declare and initialize
 - Go is strcitly type language

+## Day 4

+### Constants

+- `const` is the keyword
+- values that are constant and will not be changed

+### Access Control

+- naming starts with lower case -> package scope, only visisble inside the package
+- naming starts with upper case -> exported from pacakge

+### Functions

+- first class citizens -> you pass the functions as an input
+- follow the examples for different ways

+### Use Case: playing cards

+- Deck of cards functionality
+  - New Deck
+  - Print Deck
+  - Shuffle
+  - Deal
+  - Save to File
+  - Read from File